 The final episode of Squid Game season 1 certainly had all the twists, turns and high-stakes moments that fans have become accustomed to in a Netflix suspense thriller.

-However, fans can breathe a sigh of relief knowing that the creator, writer and director Hwang Dong-Hyuk has now confirmed that season 2 will be produced!
+However, fans can breathe a sigh of relief knowing that the creator, writer and director Hwang Dong-Hyuk is in negotiations with Netflix for season 2 and 3!